 - Dry the stone surface with a microfiber cloth to prevent streaking.

-You can also use chlorine bleach mixed with water to clear mold and mildew from stone surfaces.
+You can also use chlorine bleach mixed with water to clean mold and mildew from stone surfaces.
 Apply a sealer to prevent chemicals from seeping into the stones.

 How to Clean Adhesive Residue